Written by David Skinner

 * Other considerations must be factored into these categories such as dosages and form of the pharmaceutical waste (tablet, capsule, injectable).

 Healthcare facilities are responsible for checking with state regulators as well as federal agencies regarding interpretation of regulations.
-To remain compliant, healthcare facilities should regularly refer to be rulings and summaries for management standards of hazardous waste pharmaceuticals (42 U.S.C. § 6921-6924).
+To remain compliant, healthcare facilities should regularly refer to the rulings and summaries for management standards of hazardous waste pharmaceuticals (42 U.S.C. § 6921-6924).
 State regulations may be more stringent than federal guidelines and vary from state to state, and those guidelines and regulations are routinely updated.
-The regulatory agencies that oversee pharmaceutical waste management include:

 • The Environmental Protection Agency (EPA)